 - 1. Meet admission requirements and course work requirements outlined in the Williams Baptist College Catalog. - 2.
-Fulfill each criterion of WTEP Admission Requirements, WTEP Retention Procedures, and WTEP Clinical Internship Admission Requirements. - 3.
-Successfully complete a semester of Clinical Internship as described in the respective Professional Requirements sections of this catalog. - 4.
-Submit official Praxis II PLT scores (those required by ADE for the area of certification) to the Education office by the last day of finals prior to spring graduation.
-STUDENTS ARE REQUIRED TO ENSURE THE TIMELY SUBMISSION OF THE REOUIRED SCORES TO THE EDUCATION OFFICE. - 5.
+Fulfill each criterion of WTEP Admission Requirements, WTEP Retention Procedures, and WTEP Directed Student Teaching Admission Requirements. - 3.
+Successfully complete a semester of Directed Student Teaching as described in the respective Professional Requirements sections of this catalog. - 4.
+Submit official Praxis II PLT scores (those required by ADE for the area of certification) to the Registrar's office by the last day of finals prior to spring graduation.
+STUDENTS ARE REQUIRED TO ENSURE THE TIMELY SUBMISSION OF THE REQUIRED SCORES TO THE REGISTRAR'S OFFICE. - 5.
 Complete and file a Williams Baptist College Intent to Graduate form by prescribed date in the current WBC catalog. - 6.
 Satisfy all Williams Baptist College financial obligations. - 7.
 Successfully pass the English Proficiency Examination as well as all other Williams Baptist College requirements as stated in the catalog. - 8.
 File an application form with Williams Baptist College to request Arkansas Teacher Licensure.
 (No application for Arkansas Teacher Licensure may be submitted prior to receipt of official Praxis II scores.)
-Students who have not successfully passed the required Praxis II PLT test can be recommended for a one year, non-renewable provisional Arkansas License.
-Students who have not successfully passed the required Praxis II Content Knowledge test(s) cannot be recommended for any license.
+Students who have not successfully passed the Praxis II Content and PLT test can be recommended for a one year, non-renewable provisional Arkansas License.
 WTEP completers are defined as teacher candidates who have completed all degree requirements and have taken all Praxis II tests as required by the Arkansas Department of Education.

-BACHELOR OF SCIENCE IN EDUCATION: K-6 ELEMENTARY EDUCATION
+BACHELOR OF SCIENCE IN EDUCATION: P-4 EARLY CHILDHOOD EDUCATION